 Mermaid

-Mermaids have an enduring appeal, but it certainly seems to have intensified in the last few years and I think they’re starting to displace unicorns.
+Mermaids have an enduring appeal, but it certainly seems to have intensified in the last few years.
+I think they’re starting to displace unicorns.

 Mermaid